Bifold Doors Cardiff.

 It isn't popular in Cardiff to have curtains at the side as they hang over the window.
 If you still have a preference for curtains, a style where they hang straight in tubes may be preferable to one where they are draped across the window and held back with tie backs.
-One of our Cardiff customers was adamant that they wanted curtains so in this case we suggested making the opening smaller to allow for a small wall at the side.
-This saved money on the bifolds and gave space for the curtains.
+One of our Cardiff customers was adamant that they wanted curtains, so in this case, we suggested making the opening smaller to allow for a small wall at the side.
+This saved money on the bi-folds and allowed space for the curtains.

 We supply UPVC bi-fold doors, aluminium bi-fold doors and all other double glazing needs in Cardiff, Newport and the Vale of Glamorgan and surrounding areas.